Last Updated Dec. 31, 2024

 Nightfall integrates via API to some of the most popular SaaS applications like Slack, GitHub, Jira, Confluence, Google Drive and more.
 Plus, with the Nightfall developer platform, Nightfall can be integrated anywhere with just a few lines of code.
 Reach out to us to learn how you can get started in just minutes.

-What else can I do beyond Secret Scanning to protect secrets & credentials?
+What else can I do beyond Secret Scanning or secret management tools to protect secrets & credentials?

-There are a number of security policies and best practices that can help protect your environments from secret exfiltration:
+There are a number of security policies and best practices that can help protect your environments from the severe risks associated with compromised secrets:

 - Enforce MFA.
 One way to protect your secrets and credentials is to implement multi-factor authentication (MFA).
 With MFA in place, even if an attacker manages to steal a user's credentials, they will not be able to access the account unless they also have possession of the second factor, which could be a one-time password (OTP) generated by an authenticator app or hardware token.